MichaelCurrin/rewrite-git-author/docs/usage.md

         ```sh
         $ ~/scripts/rewrite_author.sh OLD_EMAIL NEW_MAIL
         ```
-    - Or run from your `~/bin` directory from anywhere.
+    - Or run from your executables directory from anywhere.
         ```sh
         $ rewrite_author.sh OLD_EMAIL NEW_MAIL
         ```